MAPS Child & Adolescent Health Center

 In 2019, the MAPS CareConnect program was developed through grant funding and in partnership with the Manistee Intermediate School District, CentraWellness, and Northwest Michigan Health Services to address the behavioral health needs of our MAPS students.
 The early successes of this program led to consideration of expanding upon the health services provided to our students.

-This onsite health facility at the Manistee Middle High School will provide access for students ages 5 to 21 to medical and mental health services.
-This opportunity was made possible through a partnership with Northwest Michigan Health Services, CentraWellness, and grant funding from the State of Michigan’s State School Aid Fund funded through a competitive grant by the Michigan Department of Health and Human Services (MDHHS).
+This onsite health facility at the Manistee Middle High School provides access for MAPS students ages 5 to 21 to medical and mental health services.
+This opportunity was made possible through a partnership with Northwest Michigan Health Services, CentraWellness, and grant funding from the State of Michigan’s State School Aid Fund funded through a competitive grant by the Michigan Department of Health and Human Services (MDHHS), the Manistee County Quality of Life Fund of the Manistee County Community Foundation, the Michigan Health Endowment Fund, and the United Way of Manistee County.

 Manistee County shows ranking data rates higher than the national average for health impact concerns such as: children in poverty, percentage of individuals uninsured, frequent mental distress, adult obesity, drug overdose deaths, and excessive drinking.
 The extension of accessible health services, such as the CAHC project, can help provide preventative measures for our most vulnerable residents.